michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 11. And leaping, he stood and walked.
 And the assembly of the people, when they saw what Paulos had done, lifted up their voice in the language of the country, and said, Gods in the likeness of men have come down unto us.

-12. And they named Bar Naba, lord of the gods;Mare Alohee. and Paulos, Hermis, because he was foremost in discourse.
+12. And they named Bar Naba, lord of the gods;

 13. And the priest of the lord of the gods, who was without the city, brought oxen and garlands to the gates of the court of the place where they dwelt, and willed to sacrifice to them.